 To do this test set your digital multimeter to diode mode.
 Place the positive and negative digital multimeter probe leads between each one of the 3 plug output points and follow the small table test below.

 Because of the internal electrical winding wiring capacitance, it may take up to 15 seconds for each result to charge up and display properly on the multimeter.
-We want a high mega ohm reading or over limit.
+We want a high mega ohm reading or over the limit.

 Breezair speed controller motor output test